The Best Places for Walking and Hiking in Abruzzo

-Often dubbed as the ‘greenest region in Europe’, Abruzzo is just an hour’s drive from Rome, yet you’ll feel like you’ve been transported to a completely different world, with dense forests, dramatic mountains and breath-taking mountain villages.
+Often dubbed as the ‘greenest region in Europe’, Abruzzo will leave you feeling like you’ve been transported to a completely different world, with dense forests, dramatic mountains and breath-taking mountain villages.
 Walkers here will be spoilt for choice, as there are incredible coastal walks, three national parks and an astounding 38 natural reserves to choose from.
-Here are just some of the highlights for those planning a walking or hiking Abruzzo villas holiday:
+Here are just some of the highlights for those staying at our holiday villas in Abruzzo.

 Abruzzo, Lazio and Molise National Park

 Welcoming over two million tourists every year, Abruzzo’s main national park is spread over 50,000 hectares, encompassing sweeping valleys, spectacular mountain ridges, waterfalls, forests and rivers.
 The park offers over 150 walking trails, with many that are accessible to everyone, no matter your fitness level as there are a plethora of walks to choose from, ranging from beginner levels to something for the seasoned hiker.
 A visit here also gives you the opportunity to spot some otherwise hard-to-find animals, from chamois and red deer to grey wolves or even brown marsican bears.
 Local tour operators even offer bear watching tours, where you can sit and watch a bear peacefully grazing on the mountain slopes as the sun rises.
 A visit to Abruzzo National Park is worthwhile at all times of year, with each season bringing its own unique landscape.
 A visit to Abruzzo, Lazio and Molise National Park will certainly be a highlight of your trip!